lab272/semtex_varkinvis/README.md

 polynomial, string parsing and message-passing routines.
 The upper-level codes are written in C++.

-Source for application programs can be found in three upper-level
+Source for application programs can be found in four upper-level
 directories:

 elliptic:   elliptic (Laplace, Poisson, Helmholtz) solver.
 dns:        Navier--Stokes DNS solver (uses same elliptic solver routines).
 utility/*:  various utility programs.
+dog:        Linear stability and optimal growth analysis (with its own manual).

-A user guide and HTML documentation is provided in the doc directory.
+A semtex user guide and HTML documentation is provided in the doc directory.

 Required third-party software
 -----------------------------